Xerbo/aptdec/README.md

  - Individual channel: one of the channels form the image
  - Temperature image: a temperature compensated image derived from the IR channel
  - Palleted image: a image where the color is derived from a palette (false color, etc)
- - MCIR: a false color that uses a underlay map for color

 The input audio format can be anything supported by `libsndfile` (although only tested with WAV and FLAC).
 Sample rate doesn't matter, although lower samples rates will process faster.